 “Aligning prices across channels and matching with competitors is an urgent step that retailers need to take: as consumers have grown used to a straightforward pricing experience online, they expect offline to match.”
 Says Gordon Grant CTO of Pierhouse.

 Think of the logistics involved if you are a large retail store with millions of stock-keeping units (SKUs).
 You may have a thousand stores, each with an average of 10,000 lines in-store.
 That means the retailer potentially has 10 to 100 million shelf labels that have to be changed by hand.
+So it’s easy to have price mismatch.
 Of course, not every label has to change at once, but it is easy to see how prices at the shelf can be out of date and inaccurate using a paper-based process.
 Using technology to speed up this process and improve accuracy has to be a priority.

 Gordon continued, “Our NetTickIT app has been designed to simplify store processes and maintain compliance at the shelf edge.
 Deployed and hardened in the field through years of constant use we have now enhanced the app by layering augmented reality across the functionality to bring the experience alive.”